 - Life Insurance Premiums

 - Contribution to funds permitted by the Government

-For instance as per the Indian Taxation law, if an assessee makes an investment in Section 80C which encourages savings associated with Government, the taxpayer does not have to pay any tax on them and it also reduces their overall taxable income.
-The limit here is INR 1, 50,000 which is eligible to be tax-free.
+For instance, as per the Indian Taxation law, if an assessee invests Section 80C, which encourages savings associated with Government, the taxpayer does not have to pay any tax on them, and it also reduces their overall taxable income.
+The limit here is INR 1, 50,000, which is eligible to be tax-free.

-- A tax deduction is an eligible expense which reduces the table income of the assessee whereas tax credit is an incentive whereby taxpayers are able to reduce the amount of tax under given circumstances.
+- A tax deduction is an eligible expense that reduces the table income of the assessee.
+In contrast, the tax credit is an incentive whereby taxpayers are able to reduce the amount of tax under given circumstances.

-- Tax deduction is available to the assessee if a specific expense has been incurred whereas tax credit arises if any excess amount of tax has been deposited with the taxation authorities.
+- A tax deduction is available to the assessee if a specific expense has been incurred.
+In contrast, tax credit arises if any excess amount of tax has been deposited with the taxation authorities.

-- A tax deduction saves the taxation liability by a small amount since the restriction is imposed on the maximum deduction whereas tax credit is adjusted by a larger and is computed on a dollar to dollar basis.
+- A tax deduction saves the taxation liability by a small amount since the restriction is imposed on the maximum deduction.
+In contrast, the tax credit is adjusted by a larger and is calculated on a dollar to dollar basis.

-- Tax deduction reduces the taxable income of the assessee and a tax credit reduces the overall tax liability of the assessee.
+- A tax deduction reduces the taxable income of the assessee, and a tax credit reduces the overall tax liability of the assessee.

-Though both these tax credits and tax deductions avenues help in reducing the tax burden for any tax payer, the advantages offered are different and one should accordingly take advantage of them.
-Tax deduction is offered to a large number of people and hence will have a minimal impact.
-Tax credit, on the other hand, offers a precise amount of money for any excess tax paid retrospectively.
+Though both these avenues help in reducing the tax burden for any taxpayer, the advantages offered are different, and one should accordingly take advantage of them.
+A tax deduction is offered to a large number of people and hence will have a minimal impact.
+The tax credit, on the other hand, offers a precise amount of money for any excess tax paid retrospectively.
 Thus, the pros and cons should be ascertained accordingly.

-This has been a guide to top differences between tax credits vs tax deductions.
-Here we take the differences between the two with examples, infographics, and comparative table.
-You may also have a look the following articles to learn more –
+This article has been a guide to tax credits vs. tax deductions.
+Here we discuss the top differences between them along with infographics and comparative table.
+You may also have a look at the following articles to learn more –